sballin/alfred-search-notes-app/README.md

 ### Troubleshooting

-If the script produces an error, especially after installing updates to macOS, try turning permissions below off and on again.
+If the script produces an error, especially after installing updates to macOS, try turning the permissions below off and on again.
 Please look through [common issues](https://github.com/sballin/alfred-search-notes-app/issues?q=) before submitting a new one.

 __The most common issue `panic: unable to open database file: operation not permitted` is fixed by turning full disk access for Alfred off and on again.__